jace-ys/photography/content/contact/_index.md

 +++
 title = "Contact"
-description = "Get in touch with me by leaving a message using the form below.
-You can also reach out via email or social media." location = "London, United Kingdom"
+description = "Get in touch by leaving a message using the form below.
+Don't feel shy to also reach out via email or social media!" location = "London, United Kingdom"
 +++